Books

 Published by the History Press

 As early as the 1840s, French settlers brought their knowledge of wine to Washington’s Walla Walla Valley.
 The highly fertile soil and abundant water were perfect complements to their Old World winemaking traditions, halted only by Prohibition and the historically unmerciful weather conditions.
 A century after the first settlers arrived, the area’s wine industry re-established itself when new pioneers opened wineries in the early and mid-1900s, a trade that continues to thrive today.
-Discover the southeastern portion of the Washington Territory along with Lewis and Clark’s trail in a whole new light with the trailblazing vintners of the Walla Walla wine industry.
+Discover the southeastern portion of the Washington Territory along with Lewis and Clark’s trail in a new light with the trailblazing vintners of the Walla Walla wine industry.
 Taste the history in every glass as I unearth the valley’s transformation from Wild West to a world-class wine region.

 ~*~*~*~*~*~*~*~*~*~*~*~*~*~*~*~*~*~*~*~*~